Voices of Bolsover: A musical journey from past to future

 The village of Doe Lea is the site of a sculpture inspired by the area's landscape and rich mining heritage.
 This sculpture, named ‘The Dancing Flowers of Doe Lea’ became the starting point for the project.

-We wanted to engage with local stories and aspirations by thinking of the past and looking to the future of these villages today.
 With our partners, we worked to increase access to orchestral music and build on the local community's pride.
-The project also aimed to allow young people to use music as a creative voice.
+The project also aimed to allow young people to use music as a creative voice and to straighten intergenerational dialogue across different groups using poetry and music composition as vessels of creativity and storytelling.

 What we did